crate/cratedb-guide/docs/integrate/dlt/index.md

 - **Just code**: no need to use any backends or containers.

 - **Platform agnostic**: Does not replace your data platform, deployments, or security models.
-Simply import dlt in your favorite AI code editor, or add it to your Jupyter Notebook.
+Simply import dlt in your favorite code editor, or add it to your Jupyter Notebook.

 - **Versatile**: You can load data from any source that produces Python data structures,